sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. The Neos Best Practices as described in https://www.neos.io/blog/neos-best-practices-1-0.html MUST be respected.

-2. Image rendering SHOULD be implemented with [Sitegeist.Kaleidoscope](https://github.com/sitegeist/Sitegeist.Kaleidoscope) and [Sitegeist.Lazybones](https://github.com/sitegeist/Sitegeist.Lazybones) from the start.
+2. Image rendering SHOULD be implemented with [Sitegeist.Kaleidoscope - Responsive Images](https://github.com/sitegeist/Sitegeist.Kaleidoscope)
+   and [Sitegeist.Lazybones - Lazy Loading](https://github.com/sitegeist/Sitegeist.Lazybones) from the start.
    While the responsive behavior MAY be defined later or not at all it is costly and error prone to integrate these packages later.